-- Tails the fox from Sonic the Hedgehog uses his two tails to fly and hover like a helicopter.
+- Miles "Tails" Prower, the young fox from Sonic the Hedgehog, uses his two tails to fly and hover like a helicopter.

 - While she usually flies by flapping them, in Sonic Chronicles, Cream the rabbit flies with her ears like the page image.

 - Peahats, a species of monstrous plants from The Legend of Zelda.

 - The Wind Waker introduces the marine Seahats.